LeverForChange/scoreNormalization/README.md

-This open source Python program, overall, reads data using the Torque API, handles missing values and outliers, calculates statistics, normalizes scores using two techniques - Min-Max normalization and Z-score normalization, performs data pivoting, calculates overall scores, ranks applications, and saves the results in a new CSV file.
+This open source Python program, overall, reads data using the Torque API, handles missing values and outliers, calculates statistics, normalizes scores using two techniques - Min-Max normalization and Z-score normalization, performs data pivoting, calculates overall scores, ranks applications, and saves the results back up to Torque.

 See [DESIGN.md](DESIGN.md) for more information.